AntiMicroX/antimicrox/README.md

 ## Description

 antimicrox is a graphical program used to map keyboard keys and mouse controls to a gamepad.
-This program is useful for playing PC games using a gamepad that do not have any form of built-in gamepad support.
-However, you can use this program to control any desktop application with a gamepad; on Linux, this means that your system has to be running an X environment in order to run this program.
+You can use this program to control any desktop application with a gamepad; on Linux, this means that your system has to be running an X environment in order to run this program.

+It allows mapping of gamepads/joystick buttons to:
+- keyboard buttons
+- mouse buttons and moves
+- scripts and executables
+- macros consisting of elements mentioned above

 This program is currently supported under various Linux distributions.